alpine9000/AmigaDaLua/README.md

 [From RKM](http://amigadev.elowar.com/read/ADCD_2.1/Libraries_Manual_guide/node057B.html)  This example must be linked with animtools.c and includes the header files animtools.h and animtools_proto.h.
 These files are listed at the end of the chapter.

-Shows how to usew a Bob under intuition.
+Shows how to use a Bob under intuition.

 ![Screenshot](examples/graphics/bob.png)